 This is the second of a two-course sequence for students in programs that require mathematics through polynomial calculus.
 Topics include complex numbers, exponential and logarithmic functions, analytic geometry, limits, derivatives and integrals of polynomial functions, applications of the derivative, and area under a curve.
 Prerequisite: MA121 Fundamentals of College Mathematics 1.

 This course prepares students for MA150 Precalculus.
 Topics include linear and quadratic equations; inequalities; rational expressions; trigonometric functions; graphs of linear, quadratic, piecewise, and trigonometric functions; and, systems of equations.
 Algebraic and trigonometric manipulations and problem-solving are emphasized.
-Prerequisite: An appropriate placement test result or MA115 Intermediate Mathematics.
+Prerequisite: Appropriate high school GPA or placement test score or MA115 Intermediate Mathematics.

 This course prepares students for calculus through a study of the properties and graphs of polynomial, rational, trigonometric, inverse trigonometric, exponential, and logarithmic functions.
 Topics include an introduction to mathematical argument and conic sections.
 Emphasis is placed on the function concept and the appropriate use of the language of mathematics.
-Prerequisite: An appropriate placement test result or MA125 College Algebra & Trigonometry.
+Prerequisite: Appropriate placement test score or MA125 College Algebra and Trigonometry.

-This is the third in a sequence of three courses in calculus for students intending to transfer to programs requiring a thorough background in calculus.
-Topics include polar and space coordinates multiple integration, partial differentiation, and the algebra and calculus of vectors.
+This is the third in a sequence of three courses in calculus.
+Topics include polar and space coordinates, parametric equations, the algebra and calculus of vectors, partial differentiation, and multiple integration.
 Applications are included.
 Prerequisite: MA152 Calculus 2.

 This course introduces the concepts and theory of ordinary differential equations.
 Topics include existence and uniqueness of solutions, and separable, homogenous, exact, and linear differential equations.
 Methods involving integrating factors, undetermined coefficients, and variation of parameters, power series, numerical approximation, and systems of differential equations using differential operators are covered.
 Applications are drawn from geometry, chemistry, biology, and physics.
 Prerequisite: MA152 Calculus 2.
 (Spring Semester only)